G-Core/product-documentation/documentation/cloud/kubernetes/clusters/autoscaling/configure-gpu-autoscaling-for-kubernetes.md

 </alert-element>

-To check the list of nodes, run `k get nodes`.
+4\.
+Check the list of nodes and related information: `k get nodes`.

 You'll get the list of nodes and their statuses: